-Before using the pg_basebackup command or pgx_rcvall command to build a standby server, copy the keystore file from the primary server to the standby server.
-When using an automatically opening keystore, use the copied keystore file to enable automatic opening on the standby server.
+Before using the pg_basebackup command or pgx_rcvall command to build a standby server, copy the keystore file and the entire opencryptoki token directory of the slot assigned to Fujitsu Enterprise Postgres from the primary server to the standby server.

 Open the keystore each time you start the standby server.
 This step is necessary for decrypting and restoring encrypted WAL received from the primary server.
-To open the keystore, specify the --keystore-passphrase option in the pg_ctl command or pgx_rcvall command and enter the passphrase, or use an automatically opening keystore.
+To open the keystore, specify the --user-pin option in the pg_ctl command or pgx_rcvall command and enter the user pin, or use an automatically opening keystore.